-The Newswomen’s Club was established in 1922 to support women in journalism, provide networking and training opportunities, and promote the highest journalistic standards.
+Since then, the Club, renamed the Newswomen’s Club of New York in 1971, has supported women in journalism, by provide networking and training opportunities, and promote the highest journalistic standards.

 Our mission remains the same.

 Today, the Newswomen’s Club of New York is the only professional organization exclusively for women journalists in the New York metropolitan area.
 Our membership includes women who work in newspapers, magazines, radio, television, photography and new media.
 Every year, the Newswomen’s Club puts on The Front Page Awards for journalistic excellence, which remain among the most prestigious in American journalism.
 The Newswomen’s Club scholarship fund recognizes scholastic excellence in journalism by supporting female students attending the Columbia University Graduate School of Journalism.